 HAM – Amateur radio on the Boat

-Yes as a HAM OE4KSF/MM I would like to continue my radio hobby from the boat.
+Yes, as HAM OE4KSF/MM I would like to continue my amateur radio hobby from a boat.

-I have tested all kind of antennas and positions/location of antennas, but are always back to my first solution.
+I have tried all sorts of antennas and positions, but always come back to my first solution.

-I have a 11m wire hanging from a rope at the mast topp , and to the corner aft – and then using a 15mm coax from this point and just under deck where my antenna tuner is located.
+I have an 11m wire hanging from a rope at the top of the mast and to the corner aft – and then using a 15mm coax from this point and just below deck where my antenna tuner is located.

-The screen part of the coax is not in use – and NOT connected to anything – just to protect the wire going through the deck.
-And along the deck on the under side I have a thick cable working as a ground plane.
-The coax is winded as a ugly balun just after the tuner – and a quite a few of ferrite elements put over the coax. here – all to prevent RF to follow outside of the coax.
+The shielding part of the coax is not in use – and NOT connected to anything – just to protect the wire going through the deck.
+And along the deck on the underside I have a thick cable that acts as a ground plane.
+The coax is wound as an ugly balun just after the tuner – and quite a lot of ferrite elements put over the coax. here – all to prevent RF from following outside the coax.

-About 2.000 QSO’s from the boat now – and normally using about 50W out of the radio.
+About 2,000 QSO’s from the boat now – and normally using about 50W from the radio.

-The tuner is able to tune all bands from 10-160m , but 80m and 160m is not working wherry well.
+The tuner is able to tune all bands from 10-160m, but 80m and 160m are not working well.

-BTW: I will stop using my Austrian callsign later this year and continue to use my Norwegian callsign : LB8FH/MM
+By the way: I will stop using my Austrian callsign later this year and continue using my Norwegian callsign: LB8FH/MM

 img 9155